a-b-street/abstreet/docs/design/walking.md

 	- Are these even that important to model?
 Usually used for turning into parking lots or driveways, which we're not modeling at all.

+One-way sidewalk lanes would NOT solve the turn-chains:
+- think about crossing N, then W at a 4-way. legitimately doing two turns in sequence. and this is fine!

 An alternative:
 - in sim, pathfinding, map model trace, etc layers only, using some new abstraction instead of raw lanes and implied turns